 The Polish Colony in Harbin, Manchuria

-This post is about the former Polish colony in Harbin, which together with Russians and other East Europeans, transformed the small Chinese fishing village of Harbin into a thriving city of significant commercial importance.
+This post examines the former Polish colony in Harbin, highlighting how Poles, alongside Russians and other Eastern Europeans, transformed a small Chinese fishing village into a city of major commercial importance.
+We begin by tracing the origins of the Polish presence in Harbin.

 Map attribution: Dagvidur via Wikimedia Commons.